Tufted puffin: Diet

-A tufted puffin swims in the Cordell Bank National Marine Sanctuary off California.

 Tufted puffins feed on a variety of fish and marine invertebrates, which they catch by diving from the surface.
 However, their diet varies greatly with age and location.
 Adult puffins largely depend on invertebrates, especially squid and krill.
 Nestlings at coastal colonies are fed primarily fish such as rockfish and sandlance, while nestlings at colonies closer to pelagic habitats are more dependent on invertebrates.
 Demersal fish are consumed in some quantity by most nestlings, suggesting that puffins feed to some extent on the ocean bottom.

 Feeding areas can be located far offshore from the nesting areas.
 Puffins can store large quantities of small fish in their bills and carry them to their chicks.

 Predators and threats

 Tufted puffins are preyed upon by various avian raptors such as snowy owls, bald eagles and peregrine falcons, and mammals like the Arctic fox.
 Foxes seem to prefer the puffin over other birds, making the bird a main target.
 Choosing inaccessible cliffs and entirely mammal-free islands protects them from terrestrial predators while laying eggs in burrows is effective in protecting them from egg-scavengers like gulls and ravens.

 A mass die-off of puffins at St. Paul Island, Alaska between October 2016 and January 2017 has been attributed to ecosystem changes resulting from climate change.